-Not open for credit to students who have completed or are currently enrolled in KIN 54C.
+1 unit, 3 hours laboratory (GR or P/NP) Not open for credit to students who have completed or are currently enrolled in KIN 54C.
+Acceptable for credit: CSU, UC

 Activity class: Intermediate training that employs resistive exercises which will improve lifetime fitness and overall body fitness with an emphasis on weights.
 0835.00